XudongTang/literate-octo-doodle/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
        * GitHub username 1: wkoerner001       name 1: Wes Koerner
-       * GitHub username 2:       name 2:
+       * GitHub username 2: sbohrwisc         name 2: Sophie Bohr
        * GitHub username 3:       name 3:
        * GitHub username 4:       name 4:
        * GitHub username 5:       name 5:
    * When did you complete this exercise?
+   10/28/2018
    * How long did it take your team to complete this exercise?
+   1 hour 45 minutes

 ## Table of Contents